home-assistant/home-assistant.io/source/_integrations/fibaro.markdown

 ## Features

 1. Control devices connected to the hub and synchronize the state of the devices (see platforms for supported devices and capabilities).
-2. Entities are automatically added when configuring the Fibaro integration and upon restart of Home Assistant when changed in Fibaro hub.
+2. Entities are automatically added when configuring the Fibaro integration and upon restart of Home Assistant when changed in the Fibaro hub.
 3. Support for multiple hubs.
 4. Activate scenes defined in the Fibaro hub.